-If, for some reason, you don’t like the Hyundai Ioniq 5 – maybe you find its angular exterior too challenging, or you’ve got a bizarre thing against white surrounds for the twin screens in its cabin – then good news.
-You can have pretty much the exact same EV, only with a swoopier body, a more straightforward (yet still sheer class) interior and, in fact, a slightly larger 77.4kWh battery.
-So, step forward the Kia EV6.
-This Korean stunner can go up to 328 miles on a charge, and yet remains as practical and pleasant inside as it can be to make family life that bit easier.
-There’s no doubt about it: Kia and Hyundai are making the big strides that are starting to put both companies ahead of the European elite when it comes to the best cars in various automotive classes, and the EV6 best exemplifies Kia’s evolution more than any other product it sells right now.
+If, for some reason, you don’t like the Hyundai Ioniq 5 – maybe you find its angular exterior too challenging, or you don’t like the white surrounds for the twin screens in its cabin – then good news.
+You can have pretty much the exact same EV in the Kia EV6, only with a swoopier body, a more straightforward (yet still sheer class) interior and, in fact, a slightly larger 77.4kWh battery.

 7. Mercedes-Benz EQB